 One explanation of how kinesiology works is that it is the opposite of the 'fight or flight mechanism' whereby when the brain senses a physical danger adrenaline is produced and blood and energy are sent to the body's extremities enabling us to either thump someone or run away.
 When a more subtle threat is perceived, the blood and energy are sent to the body's vital organs to protect them, depriving muscles of energy and thereby temporarily weakening them.

 I find it easier to liken it to the reaction of most women's knees if George Clooney walked into the room!
 They would definitely weaken!
 It is involuntary and it is an immediate reaction.

 In short, muscles will remain 'strong' when they are working properly but when a substance is introduced which upsets that body then the muscle will temporarily 'weaken'.

 I work with vibrational test vials for both conditions or symptoms and for at least 150 different foodstuffs, aiming to help my patients regain a feeling of wellbeing after many years of suffering unidentified symptoms.

 Kinesiology also utilises techniques from Traditional Chinese Medicine like stimulation of acupressure points and balancing chakras from Indian Ayurvedic therapy.

 I have been trained to carry out Chakra Vital Force balancing which balances the meridians as well as the chakras making it a more compehensive treatment.

 Is Kinesiology Right For Me?

-Kinesiology is suitable for most people of any age, from babies via surrogate testing to a delightful patient who is now ninety-two, and has proved a swift, reliable and non-invasive way of helping patients suffering chronic symptoms to regain their health in a reasonably short period of time, although this can depend on what that person is suffering from and how long they have been suffering.
+Kinesiology is suitable for most people of any age, from babies via surrogate testing to a delightful patient who is now ninety-five and has proved a swift, reliable and non-invasive way of helping patients suffering chronic symptoms to regain their health in a reasonably short period of time, although this can depend on what that person is suffering from and how long they have been suffering.